m-Py/anticlust/README.md

 # anticlust

-`anticlust` is an `R` package that is used for »anticlustering«.
-Anticlustering is a method to assign elements to sets in such a way that the sets are as similar as possible (Späth 1986; Valev 1998).
-The package `anticlust` was originally developed to assign items to experimental conditions in experimental psychology, but it can be applied whenever similar sets are desired.

-Currently, `anticlust` offers the following features:
+`anticlust` is an `R` package for »anticlustering«, a method to assign elements to sets in such a way that the sets are as similar as possible (Späth 1986; Valev 1998).
+The package `anticlust` was originally developed to assign items to experimental conditions in experimental psychology, but it can be applied whenever sets that are similar to each other are desired.
+Currently, the `anticlust` package offers the possibility to create similar sets of equal size.

-  - Create any number of sets that are similar with regard to the numeric features of the input elements (e.g., create school classes with pupils of similar grades)
-  - All sets are of equal size
-  - Group memberships may be balanced out across sets (e.g., each school class has the same number of female and male students)

 ## Installation